Watering while Black: anatomy of a pastor’s Alabama arrest

 “He is a good neighbor, definitely.
 No doubt about it,” Milam said.

-The pastor, who lives less than a third of a mile from the police station, said he has not seen any of the three officers who were involved in his arrest since that day.
+Jennings, who lives less than a third of a mile from the police station, said he hasn’t seen any of the three officers who were involved in his arrest since that day.
 He believes all three should be fired or at least disciplined.

 “I feel a little paranoid,” he said.